dbos-inc/dbos-docs/docs/getting-started/quickstart-cloud.md

 Now, deploy your application to run it in the cloud!

 ```
-npx dbos-cloud app deploy
+npx @dbos-inc/dbos-cloud app deploy
 ```

 If successful, the command will print `Successfully deployed <app-name>!
 Access your application at <URL>` The URL should look like `https://<username>-<app-name>.cloud.dbos.dev/` Your application is now live at that URL!
-If you ever forget the URL, you can retrieve it (and some other information) by running `npx dbos-cloud app status`.
+If you ever forget the URL, you can retrieve it (and some other information) by running `npx @dbos-inc/dbos-cloud app status`.

 To see that your app is working, visit `<URL>/greeting/dbos` in your browser.
 For example, if your username is `mike` and your app name is `hello`, visit `https://mike-hello.cloud.dbos.dev/greeting/dbos`.